Matteo Pivotto

 Matteo Pivotto (born September 5, 1974) is an Italian former professional football player.

+Biography

+He grew up in Montecchio was well praised by his team, having been coached from there.
 He spent 6 seasons (70 games, 2 goals) in the Serie A for A.S.
 Roma, U.S. Lecce and Modena F.C.

+As of 2023, he became the manager of Montebello.